QsingularityAi/MLOps_Classification/README.md

     *   Feature engineering scripts are located in `src/feature_engineering/`.

 4.  **Model Development and Training**:
-    *   Selecting an appropriate machine learning model for stroke prediction (e.g., Logistic Regression, Random Forest, Gradient Boosting Machines).
+    *   Selecting an appropriate machine learning model for stroke prediction for demo notenook I am using, Random Forest, XGBoosting model.
     *   Training the model using the preprocessed data and engineered features.
     *   Utilizing MLflow for experiment tracking and model management to ensure reproducibility and facilitate model comparison.
     *   Model training scripts are available in `src/model/train.py`.